Tower of the Sun: Design and history

 A side view of the tower as seen from the Expo '70 Korean Pavilion, April 1970.

 The tower was designed by Tarō Okamoto and built for Expo '70.
-It was housed the central Festival Plaza building known as "Big Roof", itself designed by Japanese architect Kenzo Tange.
+It was located within the central Festival Plaza building known as "Big Roof", itself designed by Japanese architect Kenzo Tange.
 The tip of the tower projected out of a circular hole cut in Big Roof's ceiling due to its height.
 After the completion of the tower, Expo '70 organizer and science fiction writer Sakyo Komatsu said to Okamoto that it reminded him of a scene in the 1955 novel Season of the Sun where a character sticks his penis through a sliding paper door, and suggested the name "Tower of the Sun".

 During the Expo, the tower was open to the public and visitors were able to enter inside.
 The interior featured escalators and elevators surrounding a 41-meter-tall artwork titled the "Tree of Life" (生命の樹 Seimei no Ki), representing the evolution of all creatures.
 Tsuburaya Productions produced figurines that featured in the artwork.
 One elevator led up to the ceiling of Big Roof, accessible through an open wall; this was closed after the Expo ended.

 Two other artworks by Tarō Okamoto, "The Tower of Mother" and "The Tower of Youth", were originally placed in the east and west areas of the Expo park, and were later removed.

 Big Roof was dismantled in 1979, causing the tower to be further exposed to the elements.
 Due to deterioration of the outside and abandonment of the inside, a proposal was made for demolition, resulting in efforts to instead preserve the sculpture; repair work began in November 1994 and lasted until March 1995.

 On October 11 and 12, 2003, the inside of the Tower of the Sun was opened to a selected 1,970 people (due to the year the World Expo was hosted).
 The lottery process drew over 24,000 applicants, resulting in the Commemorative Organization for the Japan World Exposition '70 opening the tower again in November and December of the same year.
 These events and subsequent, similar openings of the tower, held at irregular intervals until October 2006, were attended by over 40,000 people.
 Due to significant repairs and renovation in preparation for the 40th anniversary event for Expo '70, held in 2010, access to the tower's interior was once again closed.
 The inside was scheduled to be re-opened to the public starting in 2014.
 After four years of delays, the tower was permanently reopened in March 2018, featuring earthquake reinforcement, a restored Tree of Life, and a reconstructed "Sun of the Underworld".